-Policy 1.4: Educate City staff, residents, and businesses regarding appropriate actions to safeguard life and property before, during, and immediately following emergencies, with an emphasis on protecting vulnerable populations such as those with limited mobility.
+Policy 1.4: Educate City staff, residents, and businesses regarding appropriate actions to safeguard life and property before, during, and immediately following emergencies.

 Policy 1.5: Coordinate with local, State, and federal agencies to evaluate the capacity, safety, and viability of evacuation routes under a range of emergency scenarios, and update plans as necessary.